 Its nicknames include the Red City and Daughter of the Desert, but the origin of the name Marrakesh is thought to come from the pairing of two Berber words, mur and akush, which mean Land of God.
 You’ll see it written as Marrakech, also, as this is the French spelling.
 This beguiling city is an easy weekend destination from the UK and captivates the visitor with its exotic easygoing charm.
 Here’s what you need to know if Morocco’s famously intriguing destination is calling.

 For the purpose of sightseeing, the city can be split into two: the old city or Medina and the Ville Nouvelle, also called Guéliz or the French Quarter.
 Pretty much the only way to get around the Medina’s souks is on foot, where you’ll need to watch out for men racing donkeys laden with hides, straw and other goods through the narrow passageways.
 Within the rest of the old town, mostly it’s compact enough to walk.
 To get to the Ville Nouvelle, the easiest way is to flag down a taxi, but there are buses which depart from the Djemaa el Fna and the Koutoubia minaret – easy to spot.
 Another useful bus route to know is the #12 which you can use to get to the Jardin Majorelle (Ben Tbib stop).
-Tickets cost 3 dirhams.
-Check out the bus website for more routes:
+Tickets cost 4 dirhams.
+Check out Alsa’s website for more information.

 Where to stay

 The first time I visited Marrakesh, I stayed at the railway station hotel, now an Ibis.
 It was convenient, but lacked soul.
 The second time, I decided I wanted to stay in one of the courtyard mansions known as riads and opted for one deep in the souk.
 It had character in spades, but trying to find it without a ball of string in the labyrinthine alleyways was a nightmare.
 More than once I had to call the hotel for them to talk me in which was funny at first and then enormously embarrassing.
 I had more success during 2022’s visit, where I used Google maps and then paid a local 20 dirhams to guide me for the last labyrinthine stretch to the riad’s door.
 Riad Le J was good value for money at around £70 per night for a double room with the most fabulous painted wooden ceiling.

 What to see